Trees on your property

 Trees and vegetation are protected under legislation.
 The State Environmental Planning Policy (Biodiversity and Conservation) 2021 requires tree removal or pruning to be administered by a permit process through a Development Control Plan (DCP).

 Dead trees are not exempt.
-Council's DCP requires that prior to any work on dead trees, Council has advised the applicant of its satisfaction that the tree is dead and is not required as the habitat of native fauna.
+Council's DCP requires that prior to any work on dead trees, Council has advised the applicant in writing of its satisfaction that the tree is dead and is not required as the habitat of native fauna.
 Email Council to enquire about dead tree removal at your property.
 Submit photos and your property address.
+If the dead tree is a property mapped within a Threatened Species community and a species that forms part of the community, an application for a Threatened Species Licence is required to be submitted to DCCEEW.

 Check for threatened species community or heritage item/ heritage conservation area on your property